handsontable/handsontable/docs/next/guides/building-and-testing/testing.md

 * `npm run test:e2e.dump` - generates the `test/E2ERunner.html` file which can by executed in the browser environment (Chrome, Firefox etc.) to check if tests passes.
 * `npm run test:e2e.dump -- --watch` - generates the `E2ERunner.html` file on every change detected in test files.
 It can be helpful for debugging proposes.

+## Testing the framework-specific wrappers.

+The wrappers contain their own framework-specific testing environments.
+You can either run the `npm run test` script inside of the wrapper directory, or utilize the `npm run in`/`npm run all` scripts to run the tests from the root.

 ## Environments settings

 * Due to Puppeteer's `setViewer` settings, the size of the window's browser should be at least 1280px wide and 720px tall.